IT Career Guide

 Have you ever come to the point that whenever you achieve something, you feel like you did not really deserve the accomplishment?
 Instead of feeling proud of yourself, you feel fake or like a fraud?

-If, instead of being happy and feeling joy for yourself, you dread and feel down whenever doing something worthy of being called a success, you might have imposter syndrome.
+If, instead of being happy and feeling joy for yourself, you dread and feel down whenever doing something worthy of being called a success.
+Maybe you might have imposter syndrome.
 Especially if you think that one day, everyone will find out that you just got lucky and aren’t actually all that skilled.

 You might be surprised to learn that this exact feeling or situation is something that quite a lot of people experience.
 This is what Imposter Syndrome is, and it hits people who are mostly high achievers.
-It can be helpful to think that whenever you feel like you don’t deserve your victory, it’s not actually you making your mind think like this – you might actually be more capable than you think you are.
+It can be helpful to think that whenever you feel like you don’t deserve your victory, it’s not actually you making your mind think like this.
+You might actually be more capable than you think you are.
 No actual fraud will ever worry about themselves being a fraud.

 What is Imposter Syndrome?